hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode.rst

 2. The processed samples (with flags to identify the various different source of data).
 3. An optional SIS profile (that represents the result of the thinning process required by *Kongsberg SIS*).

-Once stored in the database, the *Database* tab provides analysis functions and tools to manage the collected profiles.
+Once stored in the database, the *Database* tab provides analysis functions and tools to manage the collected profiles (:numref:`database_tab0`).

+.. _database_tab0:
 .. figure:: ./_static/database_tab0.png
     :width: 600px
     :align: center